 - Minnesota State Post-Secondary Child Care Program - requires Minnesota residency and an additional application.
 Funds are limited and are awarded on a first come basis.
 Students must be enrolled in at least half-time (six credits or more) and not receiving public assistance.

-you meet all the criteria, apply today!
-The grant will be awarded on a
+Get started by reviewing the qualifying programs and eligibility requirements.
+If you meet all the criteria, apply today!
+The grant will be awarded on a first-come first-serve basis and funds are limited

 Student eligibility requirements